So...How Do We Compare to URI Dorm Prices?

 Where The URI Pricing Information Came From

-*Prices listed come from the URI website detailing the FY2019 Allocation Budget & FY2020 Budget Request.
-Please see pages 90, 131 and 133 of that document for more info, including tuition rates and increases.
-Please be aware the comparison of prices is based on rates from URI for the current school year.
+* Tuition and Fee Rates Approved by The Board of Trustees October 24, 2020 Please be aware the comparison of prices is based on rates from URI for the current school year.
 Most years URI increases their housing rates by approximately two percent.

 We Understand You Have Choices!